euglevi/blink-stata/README.md

 }
 ```

-The default is that it tracks down the do-file in the directory where the plugin is located.
+The default is that it tracks down the do-file that is needed to extract the variables' names in the directory where the plugin is located.
 If you want to use a different path, you can set it in your configuration.

 ## Usage